Best Loans On Maternity Leave (2026)

 A maternity leave payday loan provides you with a lump sum of money that must be repaid in full by the time you receive your next paycheque.

-Since you’re on maternity leave and are not currently receiving pay from work, your payday loan repayment would be due the next time you receive your next pay from the government.
-No installment payments are involved, and instead, you’re required to make your payment in full when it’s due.
+Since you’re on maternity leave and are not currently receiving pay from work, your payday loan repayment would be due the next time you receive your pay from the government.
+No installment payments are involved.
+Instead, you’re required to make your payment in full when it’s due.

-Payday loans are very expensive, with APRs reaching as high as 546%.
-As such, you’ll be paying a lot in interest compared to the principal.
+Payday loans are very expensive, with rates that can work out to the equivalent of nearly 400% APR or more.2 As such, you’ll be paying a lot in interest compared to the principal.
 You need to make sure that you’ll have the funds needed to fully repay the loan by the time payment is due, including both the original loan amount and interest.
+If your only income is government support, it also helps to understand how payday loans work with government benefits before you apply.

 Maternity Leave Guarantor Loans

 • You’ll be listed as the primary borrower.
-This means, with every on-time loan payment you’ll be working toward improving your credit score.
+This means that with every on-time loan payment, you’ll be working toward improving your credit score.

 • Since you have a guarantor, you may receive a better interest rate than you would with most bad credit personal loans.